London · May 2026

 Yes.
 We'll ask you to bring a selection of your work (prints or on a laptop/tablet) for the morning session.
 We'll send guidance on how to prepare ahead of the day.

-What if I can't make either date?
+What if I can't make the date?

 Subscribe to our newsletter below, or follow Shane @heroesforsale and Wesley @wesley to be notified of future dates.